jack635/DAT505-Code/Final Project/README.md

 scene.background = cubeTexture;
 ```

 This section is about model and material import, using MTLLoader and OBJLoader.
 RandomRotationX and randomRotationY are defined first.
 Then the model is set with random size, position and Angle.
 Make the model less monotonous in the scene.
+Use arrays to control the number of models and limit them to a range so that the location of the model does not look strange.
 Finally, add the model to the scene.
 ![Image text](https://github.com/jack635/DAT505-GitHub/blob/master/pic/Final2.png)

 ```javascript